cosmos72/stmx/README.md

       ))

 - ATOMIC is the main macro: it wraps Lisp forms into a transaction.
-The above function and method could also be written as:
+  The above functions and methods could also be written as:

     (defun bar (x y)
       (atomic
         (format t "hello from atomic function bar ~A ~A~%" x y)